The Memorial Hall and Theatre Trust operates the Memo Arts Centre for the benefit of the people of Barry and many beyond

 A member of the well-known local business family, Antonia returned to Barry in 1996 and, keen to contribute to the life of the town, joined the governing body of Barry Comprehensive in 2010 (becoming Chair in Mach 2016) and the Memo Trust in 2012, both by application.
 She retired in 2014 as the CX of a valleys based community housing association, but retains an interest in the sector and chairs the Advisory Board for Welsh Housing Quarterly.
 Antonia is interested in effective governance, the voluntary sector, and community engagement in social enterprise.

-Mike is a professional fundraiser with 17 years’ experience of raising money for the charitable sector.
-A graduate of the Royal Welsh College of Music and Drama, Mike began his career as a freelance lighting technician and worked extensively in theatre, festivals, large scale music and commercial events.
+Mike is a professional fundraiser with 18 years’ experience of raising money for the charitable sector.
+A graduate of the Royal Welsh College of Music and Drama, Mike began his career as a freelance lighting technician and worked extensively in theatre, opera, festivals, large scale music and commercial events.
 Since 2003, he has held fundraising and business development roles for English National Opera, Welsh National Opera, The Prince’s Trust Cymru, and The Orchard Media and Events Group.
-He is currently Corporate Fundraising Manager at Wales’s largest homelessness charity, The Wallich.
-Mike sits on the committee the Chartered Institute of Fundraising Cymru, the professional body for fundraisers in Wales and was Chairman of the Institute of Fundraising Cymru South Wales Regional Forum from 2014 to 2016.
+He is currently Fundraising and Community Engagement Manager at Wales’s largest homelessness charity, The Wallich.
+Mike is a Member of the Chartered Institute of Fundraising, the professional body for fundraisers, and sat on the CIOF Cymru Committee 2018 – 2021, and was Chairman of the Institute of Fundraising Cymru South Wales Regional Forum 2014 – 2016.
 Mike is married with two children and lives in Barry.
-He is a qualified rugby coach, WRU level 1 referee, and coaches U10s rugby at Barry RFC (go Barry Bombers!).
+He is a qualified rugby coach, WRU level 1 referee, and coaches U11s rugby at Barry RFC (go Barry Bombers!).